 - 1. Connect envelope generator outputs to all those of the envelope inputs that you have activated for the desired harmonic sliders 1 8, and for the filter amplitude sliders 9 16.
 Remember that on power up, all are connected to input 1. - 2.
 Connect envelope generator output to modulation 2 to do the center frequency modulation of the pseudofilters; use adjust 2 to control its sensitivity. - 3.
 If you want to use the noise features (Mode 4), or PM (Mode 13), connect also envelope generator output to modulation 1 and use adjust 1 to set the modulation level. - 4.
-Connect the note determining control voltage to the CV note input and the gate trigger signal to the gate input, and optionally connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Use sliders 1 -8 to set the harmonic spectra. - Use sliders 9-16 to set the pseudofilter spectral response. - If you want to use the 4 highest bands, connect a signal source also to envelope input 3.
+Optionally, connect the CV pitch and CV velocity inputs to the corresponding MIDI input module outputs. - Use sliders 1 -8 to set the harmonic spectra. - Use sliders 9-16 to set the pseudofilter spectral response. - If you want to use the 4 highest bands, connect a signal source also to envelope input 3.